trantrikien239/cs7641-team-project-tdplk/docs/proposal.md

 # Project proposal

 We are conducting our machine learning project on essay grading, based on a Kaggle competition where the goal is to evaluate the essays of 8th-12th grade English as second language learners.
 In accordance with the competition and its description, we will be predicting six analytic measures for each essay, namely: cohesion, syntax, vocabulary, phraseology, grammar, and conventions.
-We plan to use a popular pre-trained general language model BERT and utilizing its output to train our own model (or potentially models) on the Kaggle data.
+We plan to use a popular pre-trained general language model BERT and utilize its output to train our own model (or potentially models) on the Kaggle data.
 The dataset contains 3911 essays with a mean of 461 words.

 ![figure1](media/f1.png)
 <img src="media/f2.png"  width="300" height="250">